- Royal Princess

 In addition to the existing innovative features, Princess Cruises has scheduled the introduction of Ocean Medallion - new onboard technology - to Royal Princess in 2018.

 Royal Princess continues in the tradition of Princess Cruises ships and offers a superb selection of dining.
-From traditional fixed dining to Anytime dining in the ship's main restaurants to the cruise line's signature venues, Sabatini's Italian Trattoria and Sterling Steakhouse.
+From both traditional fixed dining and anytime dining in the ship's main restaurants to the cruise line's speciality restaurants, Sabatini's Italian Trattoria and Sterling Steakhouse, no guest will go hungry on this ship.

 Entertainment onboard Royal Princess comes in many forms.
 From the Broadway-style shows in the stunning Princess Theatre, to cooking demonstrations, comedic acts, and the amazing Movies under the Stars, there will be something for everyone.